Fall Soccer FAQ

 Q: What is the graduated registration fee system?

 A: There is a discount if you register early.
-This fee gradually increases as the start of the season approaches.
+Because of the significant administration effort required to cater for late registrations, this fee gradually increases as the start of the season approaches.
 More information can be found on our website under 'Registration'.